Quantifying your documentation's success

 While qualitative user research and surveys can be better for gauging actual user satisfaction, they have their own issues.
 Speaking directly with users can be expensive, time consuming, and often suffers from sampling limitations.
 If you can’t get the budget to do user research consistently and at scale, they have dubious value.

-Additionally, I recently wrote at length about how you can’t necessarily trust what users tell you when iterating through a product life cycle.
+Additionally, I wrote about how you can’t necessarily trust what users tell you when iterating through a product life cycle.
 What users tell you is often only a slice of the full picture and can not be taken at face value.

 Integrating success metrics into a User Journey